Feb 3rd, 2017

 2 - CALs

-The Christmas CAL started on teh 24th December and concluded on the 31st January.
-The enthusiasm, support and skill shown within this CAL has been fantastic.
+The Christmas CAL started on the 24th December and concluded on the 31st January.
+The enthusiasm, support and skill showed within this CAL have been fantastic.

 I have pulled together a 'TCC Christmas CAL' video montage to show all of the finished objects, the crafters behind them and the prize winners (drawn using a random number generator).

-You can also view the finsihed projects by checking #tccChristmasCAL on Instagram or looking at the 'Christmas CAL FOs' thread within The Crochet Circle POdcast group on Ravelry.
+You can also view the finished projects by checking #tccChristmasCAL on Instagram or looking at the 'Christmas CAL FOs' thread within The Crochet Circle Podcast group on Ravelry.
 You will see lots of beautiful projects.

 The running of our first CAL has definitely helped to define how the next CAL is going to be managed.

 This new CAL will start on the 3rd March and run until the 16th April.
 We are being expertly guided by Sol through this CAL as she already teaches Tunisian crochet, has tutorials on her blog and is providing patterns for the CAL.

 As with the Christmas CAL, there will be three categories:

 1 - Sol's Cobbled Streets Cowl which is free of charge pattern and needs one skein (400m) of 4 ply yarn, a 4mm (G6) hook and a 30cm cable, though you may be able to use a long-shafted hook instead.

 2 - Sol's Ocaso shawl which is a paid-for pattern and needs three (1 x Yarn A and 2 x Yarn B) skeins of 4 ply yarn with about 380m per skein.
 You will need a 4mm hook (G6) and an 80cm cable.